UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 A standard water filter kit includes the base unit, cartridge, adapters, and a clean rag, requiring zero specialized tools for a successful installation.

-• A Clean Towel or Rag: Use this to dry off the wet faucet threads and get a superior grip on the hardware.
+• A dry towel: Use this to completely dry the wet faucet threads so you can maintain a firm, slipping-free grip.

-• Pliers (Just in Case): You only need an adjustable wrench or pliers if your old aerator is stuck tight due to hard water scale and refuses to twist off by hand.
+• Adjustable pliers (optional): You only need these if your old aerator is stuck tight due to hard water scale and refuses to twist off by hand.

 Hand removing an old aerator from a kitchen faucet by twisting it counterclockwise.